Attachment and infant mental health training + supporting parents/carers

 Contact Rachel Pardoe about Commissioning a Training Course

-The EarlyYES Who Am I? and Babies In Our Minds training courses are offered in Bristol, the South West, Midlands and S. Wales.
+The EarlyYES Babies In Our Minds and Who Am I? training courses are delivered online using Zoom, and can also be offered face-to-face in Bristol, the South West, Midlands and South Wales.

-Dates and venue are arranged with local commissioners, and local administrative staff coordinate recruitment of practitioners.
+Dates (and venue if appropriate) are arranged with local commissioners, and local administrative staff coordinate recruitment of practitioners.

-All practitioners who attend a course in full will be issued with a certificate of attendance.
+All practitioners will be issued with a certificate of attendance.

 Course Fees & Finances

-Additional costs include venue hire, plus travel expenses for the trainers.
+Additional costs of face-to-face training include venue hire, and travel expenses for the trainers.
 (For courses outside Bristol, we will need two overnight hotel stays.
 If the venue is more than 90 mins drive from Bristol, we will need further nights’ accommodation.)

 Participants will be advised to buy one or two books (or for these to be purchased by management).